-Generally speaking, no. You are required to remain on established roads and vehicle trails, except when pulling into a clearing or previously used campsite.
-This is true on all BLM lands, including “open lands” and “developed recreation areas”.
+Generally speaking, no you cannot drive your RV off-road on BLM land.
+You are required to remain on established roads and vehicle trails, except when pulling into a clearing or previously used campsite.
+This is true on all BLM lands, including open public lands, conservation lands, and developed recreation areas.

 However, the Bureau of Land Management (BLM) does operate off-highway vehicle areas where you can drive an RV, or any other vehicle, and just go willy-nilly across the landscape.